Nischal-pc/Nischal-pc/README.md

-- 👋 Hi, I’m nischal.shrestha2077@gmail.com
+- 👋 Hi, I’m Nischal .
 - 👀 I’m interested in learning coding.
 - 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me.nischal.shrestha2077@gmail.com

 <!---
 Nischal-pc/Nischal-pc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.